 The Atom Tabs Exposé package enables you to quick tab over open files within Atom.
 It’s meant to mimic Mac OSX Exposé/Mission Control by showing the active tab, panes, and previews of each tab.
 If the Minimap package is present a thumbnail preview is shown, otherwise it defaults to a suitable file icon.
 If the File Icons package is installed, you will see file icons in the tabs of each pane.

 The Pane Layout Plus package allows you to easily organize and control the distribution of multiple panes in Atom.
 This package has shortcuts to jump between columns, and set column layouts.

 The teletype package is pretty amazing.
 It allows you to share your workspace with team members and collaborate on code in real time.

 Auto-Update-Packages keeps your Atom packages up-to-date.
 It checks for package updates every six hours.
 If there are any available updates, it installs them and notifies you that they’ve been installed.
 You can also customize the frequency of the update check.

 There are a lot of themes available for Atom, which you can find on the Atom package website.
-However, there aren’t great previews when searching for themes on the Atom package website.
-In response to a lack of imagery, you can find previews of themes on both http://atomthemes.io/, and http://enrmarc.github.io/atom-theme-gallery/.
-My favorite themes for Atom are the following two that go hand-in-hand.
+However, this website doesn’t provide great previews of those themes.
+In response to a lack of imagery, you can find previews of themes on both Atom Themes and Atom Theme Gallery.
+My favorite themes for Atom are the following two, which go hand-in-hand.

-There are so many packages that exist, and I’ve only covered the top 20 recommended by a bunch of really amazing front end developers here at Shopify.
+There are so many packages that exist—I’ve only covered the top 21 recommended by a bunch of really amazing front end developers here at Shopify, but there are always more to suit your needs.
 Always customize your tooling to work for you, not the other way around.